MathOnco/NeoPredPipe/README.md

 1. VCF file.
 A standard vcf file with a patient identifier as the title of the .vcf.
 2. An hla file with the following tab delimited format:
    - Note, patient identifier in the rows must match that preceding *.vcf
+   - Patient identifier and HLA types should be separated by tabulators.
    - Headers are not required but the data should match the format in the table.
    - 'NA' is used when the HLA typing predicts the same HLA subtype for A, B, or C.
    - The program will search for the appropriate allele within netMHCpan alleles list, but care should be taken to ensure accuracy.